On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: Classical expansion of the planar planetary Hamiltonian

 The reduction to the planar case is performed as follows.
 We pick from Table~IV of~\cite{Standish-1998} the initial conditions of the planets in terms of heliocentric positions and velocities at the Julian Date $2440400.5\,$.
 Next, we calculate the corresponding orbital elements with respect to the invariant plane (that is perpendicular to the total angular momentum).
 Finally we include the longitudes of the nodes $\Omega_j$ (which are meaningless in the planar case) in the corresponding perihelion longitude $\omega_j$ and we eliminate the inclinations by setting them equal to zero.
 The remaining initial values of the orbital elements are reported in Table~\ref{tab:parameters_2D_SJSU}.

-Having determined the initial conditions we come to determining the average values $(a_1^*\,,\,a_2^*\,,\,a_3^*)$ of the semi--major axes during the evolution.
-To this end we perform a long--term numerical integration of Newton's equations starting from the initial conditions related to the data reported in Table~\ref{tab:parameters_2D_SJSU}.
+Having determined the initial conditions we come to determining the average values $(a_1^*\,,\,a_2^*\,,\,a_3^*)$ of the semi-major axes during the evolution.
+To this end we perform a long-term numerical integration of Newton's equations starting from the initial conditions related to the data reported in Table~\ref{tab:parameters_2D_SJSU}.
 After having computed $(a_1^*\,,\,a_2^*\,,\,a_3^*)\,$, we determine the values $\vet{\Lambda}^*$ via the first equation in~(\ref{var-Poincare-piano}).
 This allows us to perform the expansion~(\ref{Ham-trasl-fast}) of the Hamiltonian as a function of the canonical coordinates $(\vet{L},\vet{\lambda},\vet{\csi},\vet{\eta})$.
 In our calculations we truncate the expansion as follows. (a)~The Keplerian part is expanded up to the quadratic terms.
 The terms $h_{j_1,j_2}^{(\Tscr)}$ include: (b1)~the linear terms in the actions $\vet{L}\,$, (b2)~all terms up to degree~$18$ in the secular variables $(\vet{\csi},\vet{\eta})\,$, (b3)~all terms up to the trigonometric degree $16$ with respect to the angles $\vet{\lambda}\,$.
-Our choice of the limits will be motivated in the next section.
+Our choice of the limits will be fully motivated in the next section.
+However, let us anticipate here that we focus our attention on the features of our final secular model: we aim to include there as much as possible of the effects of the quasi-resonances involving the mean motion frequencies of the three planets the impact of which on the dynamics has been discussed in the introduction.
+Thus, we push our expansion in $(\vet{\csi},\vet{\eta})$ and $\vet{\lambda}$ as high as possible, although a low order truncation in $\vet{L}$ is used (see, e.g.,~\cite{Khol-Gre-Kuz-2001} for some standard evaluation criteria).